fastapi/fastapi/docs/en/docs/features.md

 **FastAPI** is fully compatible with (and based on) <a href="https://www.starlette.io/" class="external-link" target="_blank"><strong>Starlette</strong></a>.
 So, any additional Starlette code you have, will also work.

-`FastAPI` is actually a sub-class of `Starlette`.
+`FastAPI` is actually a subclass of `Starlette`.
 So, if you already know or use Starlette, most of the functionality will work the same way.

 With **FastAPI** you get all of **Starlette**'s features (as FastAPI is just Starlette on steroids):